theodore-evans/glomeruli-segmentation/README.md

   └── train.csv
   ```

-* The dataset comprises 13 TIFF files of 500MB - 5GB each, along with metadata and annotations in polygon and RLE formats, split into:
+* The model was trained on 13 TIFF files of 500MB - 5GB each, with metadata and annotations in polygon and RLE formats
-    - train set: 8 TIFF files, ~15GB
-    - test set: 5 TIFF files, ~13GB

 ## Model
   **Download from** [**NextCloud**](https://nx9836.your-storageshare.de/s/HSq8StKLB6WYncy).
 Email <theodore.evans@dai-labor.de> for access. **Do not distribute.**